-223 Commonwealth was designed by Cabot and Chandler and built in 1883 by Weston & Shepard and B. D. Whitcomb, builders.
+223 Commonwealth was designed by Cabot and Chandler and built in 1883 by Weston & Shepard, masons, and Benjamin.
+D. Whitcomb & Co., builders.
 It was built for George Higginson, who is shown as the owner on the original building permit application, dated May 9, 1883.

 George Higginson was a retired investment banker, having been a partner in the firm of Lee, Higginson & Co., which he founded with Henry Lee (his brother-in-law) and John C. Lee.
 He lived at 39 Brimmer Street and appears never to have lived at 223 Commonwealth.